slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - FIVE PSYCHOLOGICAL ROADBLOCKS TO EXPLORING OUTSIDE OUR COMFORT ZONES: Authenticity, Likeability, Competence, resentment, morality
 - 'And it ought to be remembered that there is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things.
 Because the innovator has for enemies all those who have done well under the old conditions, and lukewarm defenders in those who may do well under the new.
 This coolness arises partly from fear of the opponents, who have the laws on their side, and partly from the incredulity of men, who do not readily believe in new things until they have had a long experience of them.
 Thus it happens that whenever those who are hostile have the opportunity to attack they do it like partisans, whilst the others defend lukewarmly, in such wise that the prince is endangered along with them.' -- machiavelli, chapter 6 of _The Prince_
 - risk over safety is the way to pull forward.
 Risk Leads to Growth and Excitement.
 You will live a life that is filled with more excitement and fulfillment the more you take intentional risks.
+Let your fears guide you.
+The Things That Scare You the Most Are the Things You Most Need to Do. mitigate risks. some people just have larger comfort zones.
 -->